ShelbyPop/DeadlockBackgroundRandomizer/README.md

 ![image](https://github.com/user-attachments/assets/7a727fee-462e-44fb-a1da-c6feb9b530a8)

 - For 'Add arguments' just add "BackgroundRandomizer.py"
-- For 'Start in', add the file path for the DeadlockBackgroundRandomizer_Pub folder location.
+- For 'Start in', add the file path for the DeadlockBackgroundRandomizer-main folder location.

 ---